 Collectively this information can seem overwhelming, but if you focus on covering the basics, you'll be ahead of many people.
-Stock a few days of food and water, and have a extra fuel in case of a storm, build from there.
-Balance all the crazy input with what you know to be reasonable.
+Stock at least a few days of food and water, and have a extra fuel in case of a storm.
+Add more from from there.
+Balance all the crazy input with what you know to be reasonable, trust your gut.

 - Electromagnetic Pulse (EMP) – What You Need to Know

 - When the Power Grid Fails – 10 Things You Need to Prepare